vercel/next.js/docs/basic-features/image-optimization.md

 > The `next/image` component's default loader is not supported when using [`next export`](/docs/advanced-features/static-html-export.md).
 However, other loader options will work.

 > The `next/image` component's default loader uses [`squoosh`](https://www.npmjs.com/package/@squoosh/lib) because it is quick to install and suitable for a development environment.
 When using `next start` in your production environment, it is strongly recommended that you install [`sharp`](https://www.npmjs.com/package/sharp) by running `yarn add sharp` in your project directory.
-This is not necessary for Vercel deployments.
+This is not necessary for Vercel deployments, as `sharp` is installed automatically.

 ## Caching